The Best Professionally Installed Home Security Systems in 2026

 A home security system can be a sizable investment.
 While DIY installation reduces costs, some of the best security systems require a professional installation.
 So, are professionally installed systems worth the cost, and which ones deliver the most bang for your buck?

 After spending months testing dozens of professionally installed systems, our top choice remains ADT.
 It offers unmatched installation quality and an advanced smart home ecosystem.
-But Vivint, SimpliSafe, and Alder are solid choices, too.
-Read on for a detailed breakdown of each brand’s best features as well as some tips for choosing your next home security system.
+That said, Vivint, SimpliSafe, and Alder are also solid choices.
+Read on for a detailed breakdown of each brand’s best features, along with some practical tips for choosing your next home security system.

 >> Read More: DIY vs Professional Home Security Installation?